uclaioes/ucla-wordpress-starterkit/README.md

-# WordPress TwentyTwenty Child Theme for WordPress
+# UCLA 2020 WordPress Theme
+The UCLA 2020 WordPress theme is a child theme for the default WordPress TwentyTwenty Theme

 ## Themes
 - [TwentyTwenty](https://wordpress.org/themes/twentytwenty/)